What is obsessive compulsive disorder (OCD)?

 It is not unusual for a child or teen with OCD to have another mental health condition, such as:

-Some of these mental health conditions can be treated with OCD, but others may need other treatments.
+Some of these mental health conditions can be treated alongside OCD, but others may need other treatments.
 For example, tic disorders respond to a therapy called Comprehensive Behavioural Intervention for Tics (CBIT).
 During CBIT therapy, a person learns to recognize the urge that arises before the tic and then learns a competing response to essentially block the tic.
 Another type of anxiety disorder, such as social anxiety or generalized anxiety, usually responds well to cognitive behavioural therapy (CBT).
 This involves understanding the relationship between thoughts, feelings and behaviours and learning coping strategies to manage distressing thoughts.

 What to do if you suspect your child has OCD